 |A Dozen of Eggs||4.09|

-Mobile and Internet Charges
+Mobile & Internet Charges

 Mobile and Internet charges are a major part Cost Of Living In Perth.
 It’s nice to stay in touch with family and friends back home with a sim card that can make phone calls and use personal Wi-Fi.
-For phone and internet prices, it is advised that budgeting from AUD $20 and $55 a week.
+For phone and internet prices, it is advised that the budget is from AUD $20 and $55 a week.
 To get the cheapest deal, you can select from several different telecommunications and internet networks, including Optus, Telstra, and Vodafone for mobile sim cards, and iiNet, TPG, and Dodo for the internet.
 Know that you can greatly save on broadband charges by opting to live in a communal house and sharing bills.

 In order to get you across Perth, there are several different mobility options available, including private vehicles, motorcycles, taxis, rideshares like Uber and Ola, and of course, public transport.
 Perth has a vast network of public transport, supplied by the state-owned Transperth.
-Some companies that facilitate student exchange programs even have a bus port of its own, which is quite close to the train station.
-Plus, you get 40 percent off all public transit around the state as an international student!
+Some companies that facilitate student exchange programs even have a bus port of their own, which is quite close to the train station.
+Plus, you get 40 per cent off all public transit around the state as an international student!
 For an approximate amount, you should keep around AUD $15 to $55 aside for a week for your travel expenses.

 Some Additional Information

 Perth may be the cheapest city to live and study in Australia – but it’s not just about prices.
-Perth is a vibrant community with much to sell, including lovely beaches, shopping centers, and a lively nightlife.
+Perth is a vibrant community with much to sell, including lovely beaches, shopping centres, and lively nightlife.
 Plus, Perth is listed in the world’s top 15 most livable cities.
 So why not take advantage of a decent standard of living and a beautiful lifestyle for students?

 1. It expensive to live in Perth?